MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaenumsymbolsbyaddr2-symbolbyrvaex.md

 ---
-description: "Positions the enumerator by performing a lookup by relative virtual address (RVA)."
+description: "Positions the enumerator by performing a lookup by relative virtual address (RVA).
+Method of IDiaEnumSymbolsByAddr2."
 title: "IDiaEnumSymbolsByAddr2::symbolByRVAEx"
 ms.date: "7/2/2024"
 ms.topic: "reference"